Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 As with any new platform capability, there are practical considerations to be aware of:

 Copilot licence requirements.
 Users need a Microsoft 365 Copilot licence to access the Copilot agent capabilities of your app.
 The add-in capabilities remain available without Copilot.
 Design your app so that the add-in is fully functional standalone, with Copilot providing an enhanced experience for licensed users.
+Note that free users may have restricted access to certain Copilot features and protections compared to paid users.

 Organisational rollout.
 IT administrators control which Copilot agents are available in their tenant.
 Your unified app needs to pass the organisation’s review process for both the add-in and agent capabilities.